- Casino

 When is sports betting going to be available in Kentucky?

-Legal sports betting is expected to become available for eligible players in Kentucky in the autumn or winter months of 2023.
+Legal sports betting is already available for eligible players in Kentucky as of September 2023.

 More Articles